 Mammogram.
 This is the main way doctors check for breast cancer.
 It uses X-rays to create pictures of the inside of your breasts.

-A 3-D mammogram takes several pictures so your doctor can see your breast from different points of view.
+A 3D mammogram takes several pictures so your doctor can see your breast from different points of view.

 A technician will place one breast at a time on a special platform.
 Then a clear plastic paddle will press on your breast to spread it out.
 This is done to make sure the X-ray gets all your tissue in the picture.
-You may need to change positions so the technician can take pictures from another angle.
+You may need to change positions so the technician can take pictures from different views.
 You'll have to hold your breath for a couple of seconds.

 - The U.S. Preventive Services Task Force (USPSTF) says women ages 50 to 74 should have mammograms every other year.
 Women in their 40s may choose to get one every other year.

 - The American Cancer Society says women ages 45 to 54 should have it done once a year, although you could start as early as 40 if you want to.
 Those 55 or older should get them every 2 years.